p1kit/AllYouNeedIsAttention/README.md

 # AllYouNeedIsAttention

-An efficient and robust implementation of the seminal "Attention Is All You Need" paper (https://arxiv.org/abs/1706.03762), aimed at facilitating advanced natural language processing and machine translation tasks.
-This repository provides a comprehensive solution for researchers and practitioners to leverage the power of attention-based Transformer models in their work.
+This GitHub repository provides a basic implementation of the "Attention Is All You Need" paper (https://arxiv.org/abs/1706.03762), with the primary objective of gaining a better understanding of the attention mechanism in language models.

 ## Table of Contents